jordan-public/optimistic-ai-attestation/README.md

 Imagine a physician using an LLM for diagnosis assistance.
 In case of an incorrect diagnosis, the physician could be liable, but there is a difference between misconduct and honest error.
 In order to delineate between the two and avoid accusations, an attestation of the LLM query and answer would help.

-This work provides an user interface for querying a chosen LLM, and automatic generation of attestations recorder on a blockchain.
+This work provides an user interface for querying a chosen LLM, and automatic generation of attestations recorded on a blockchain.

 ## Problems